 Tracing History Through Our Streets

-Step back in time and uncover the rich tapestry of Tanilba Bayโ€™s history.
-As stewards of the past, we invite you to embark on a journey through the heart of our quaint town, where every street corner, heritage building and landmark tells a story.
+Step back in time and uncover the rich tapestry of Tanilba Bay’s history.
+We invite you to embark on a journey through the heart of our quaint town, where every street corner, heritage building and landmark tells a story.

 Nestled on the shores of Port Stephens, Tanilba Bay has witnessed generations unfold, leaving behind echoes of a bygone era.
 The Tanilba Bay Heritage & History Trail serves as your digital gateway to these historical treasures, providing a glimpse into the lives and events that shaped our town.